Online LLM watermark detection via e-processes: E-processes for watermarks

+Adapting the standard terminology in hypothesis testing, we say that an e-process $M$ is \emph{unbiased} (against the alternative hypothesis) if for all probability measures $\q$ in the alternative hypothesis, $\E^\q[M_t]\ge 1$ for all $t\in \TP$.
+In other words, its mean is at most $1$ under the null hypothesis, and at least $1$ under the alternative hypothesis.

-where each $E_t=f_t(1-Y_t)$ for some $f_t \in \Phi_t$.
-We state the following basic result, which follows from standard arguments in the e-value literature.
-We present it because it is the most important technical tool for constructing our tests. \begin{theorem} Under Assumption \ref{assm:Y} (i), the process $M=(M_t)_{t\in \T}$ in \eqref{eq:M} with is an e-process (also a supermartingale), where $f_t\in \Phi_t$ for each $t$.
+The next result, which is the most important technical tool for constructing our tests, follows from standard arguments in the e-value literature. \begin{theorem} Under Assumption \ref{assm:Y}, the process $M=(M_t)_{t\in \T}$ in \eqref{eq:M} with is an unbiased e-process (also a martingale), where $f_t\in \Phi_t$ for each $t$.
 In particular, under the null hypothesis,

-\end{theorem} \begin{proof} We first verify that $E_1,E_2,\dots$ are sequential e-values for the null hypothesis.
-We have